exercism/v3/languages/javascript/reference/keywords/var.md

 # `var`

-The `var` keyword declares and initializes a new variable.
-It can be optionally assigned to a value.
+The `var` keyword declares a [variable](https://developer.mozilla.org/en-US/docs/Glossary/Variable), optionally initializing it to a value.
 ```javascript
 var arrow;
 arrow = "->";